-Above I discussed the research by British ethnographers, who grounded cyber-space through empirical work on how Caribbean Internet users appropriated the medium to fit their own cultural practices.
-This is of course national Web studies, although with observational methods (from outside of the medium).
-To study the Web, nationally, one also may inquire into routinely collected data, for example by large enterprises such as Alexa's top sites by country (according to traffic).
+Above I discussed the research by the British ethnographers who grounded cyberspace through empirical work on how Caribbean Internet users appropriated the medium to fit their own cultural practices.
+This is of course national Web studies, however with observational methods (from outside of the medium).
+To study the Web, nationally, one also may inquire into the data that are routinely collected, for example by large enterprises as Alexa's top sites by country (according to traffic).
 Which sites are visited most frequently per country, and what does site visitation say about a country's informational culture?
-Alexa pioneered registrational data collection with its toolbar, which users installed in their browsers.
-The toolbar provided statistics about the Website loaded in the browser, such as its freshness.
-All websites the user loaded, or surfed, also would be logged, and the logged URLs would be compared with the URLs already in the Alexa database.
+Alexa pioneered registrational data collection with its toolbar, which users would install in their browsers.
+The toolbar provided statistics about the Website one had loaded in the browser, such as its freshness.
+All the Websites that the user loaded, or surfed, also would be logged, and the logged URLs would be compared with the URLs already in the Alexa database.
 Those URLs not in the database would be crawled, and fetched.
 Thus was born the Internet Archive.

-The Internet Archive (1996-) was developed during the period of Internet history that one could term cyberspace.
-(I have developed periodizations of Internet history elsewhere, and will not further elaborate here.)
-46 To illustrate the design and thought behind the Internet Archive, and the national Web archives sprouting up in many countries, it may be useful to point out that the Internet Archive was built for surfing - an Internet usage type that arguably has given way to search.
-47 At the Wayback Machine of the Internet Archive, type in a single URL, view available pages, and browse them.
+The Internet Archive (1996 -) was developed during the period of Internet history, if I may, that one could term cyberspace.
+(I have developed periodizations of Internet history elsewhere, and will not further elaborate here.
+To illustrate the design and thought between the Internet Archive, and the national Web archives that are sprouting up in many countries, it may be pointed out that the Internet Archive was built for surfing - an Internet usage type that arguably has given way to search.
+At the Wayback Machine of the Internet Archive, type in a single URL, view available pages, and browse them.
 If one reaches an external link, the Internet Archive looks up the page closest in date to the site one is exiting, and loads it.
-If no site exists in the Internet Archive, it connects to the live website.
+If no site exists in the Internet Archive, it connects to the live Website.
 It is the continuity of flow, from Website to Website, that is preserved.
-48 National Web archives, on the other hand, have ceased to think of the Web in terms of cyberspace.
-Instead, their respective purposes are to preserve national Webs.
+National Web archives, on the other hand, have ceased to think of the Web in terms of cyberspace.
+Instead their respective purposes are to preserve national Webs.
 For the purposes of contributing method to Internet research, the initial question is, how would one demarcate a national Web?